ATXtoday City Guide Play Banner

 Photo by @teamscreamy

-Depending on the day, you could find sell-out shows for artists like Mt.
-Joy or Janelle Monáe, free morning yoga, or festivals at this parkside amphitheater.
+Depending on the day, you could find sold-out shows from musicians, free morning yoga, or festivals at this parkside amphitheater.

-The local favorite bar in East Austin offers live music several times a week, in addition to occasional film screenings.
+The local favorite bar in east Austin offers live music several times a week + occasional film screenings.

 Festivals